GenILab-FAU/research-project/README.md

 ---

-# FIRST TIME SETUP -- REMOVE THIS PART ONCE COMPLETE
+# FIRST TIME SETUP -- REMOVE THIS PART ONCE COMPLETED

-Once you complete the setup REMOVE THIS PART from- and to- (including) the three-dashes!!
+Once you complete the setup REMOVE THIS PART from- and to- (and including) the three-dashes!!

 * edit README.md below:
   * enter TITLE